mlb2251/pluck-artifact/README.md

 make table-1-show
 ```
 The approximate time and memory usages will be: Ours (3 min, 3 GB), Dice.jl (9 min, 24 GB), Lazy Enumeration (2 min, 2 GB), Eager Enumeration (1 min, 2 GB).
-Results will be cached and reused if a command is run more than once, and the argument `CACHE=false` to avoid using this cache.
+Results will be cached and reused if a command is run more than once; use the argument `CACHE=false` to avoid using this cache.

 If needed, a single cell of the table can be evaluated like so (row names can be seen in `make table-1-show`):